Saving Your Life After Loving A Borderline

 them, which made you try even harder to please her!

-to someone personality disordered.
-Perhaps your Borderline has traits
+attraction to someone personality disordered.
+It's likely your

-similar to mother or father, and you're familiar with the
+Borderline has traits similar to mother and/or father, so you're

-keep wanting to blame yourself for this relationship faltering,
+keep wanting to blame yourself for your relationship

-but this is directly tied to experiences in childhood,
+faltering, but this is directly tied to experiences

-which left you with self-esteem wounds.
-A young child can't make
+in childhood, which left you with self-esteem wounds.
+A young

-sense of why he isn't getting enough love, affection or support
+child can't make sense of why he isn't getting enough love, affection

-from a parent, and he doesn't even know how to ask for it!
-He'll
+or support from a parent, and he doesn't even know how to ask

-try to find reasons for this lack of attention in his head--but
+for it!
+He'll try to find reasons for this lack of attention in

-fault; "I must not be good enough, smart enough, cute enough,
+not be good enough, smart enough, cute enough, lovable,"

-lovable," etc. You've carried these self-worth injuries into
+etc. You've carried these self-worth injuries into your adult

-your adult relationships, and now they're alive again.
+relationships, and now they're alive again.
+This damage must

-This damage must be repaired, or you'll continue being
+be repaired, or you'll continue being attracted to Borderlines.

 dangerous, diabolical hook with Borderlines, is they initially